Career Tips

 4. Skills Section

-LinkedIn allows you to add up to 50 skills.
-Use all 50.
+LinkedIn lets you add up to 50 skills.
+Fill this section out properly.

 Priority order for skills: